 • Heat oven to 375°F. Remove wrappers from chocolates.
 Line 4 half sheet pans with parchment paper or silicone mat.
 Set aside.

-• Beat peanut butter and shortening with electric mixer on medium speed in large bowl until well blended.
+• Beat peanut butter and butter (or shortening) with electric mixer on medium speed in large bowl until well blended.
 Add 1/3 cup granulated sugar and brown sugar; beat well.
+Add the egg, milk and vanilla.
+Stir to combine.
 Stir together flour, baking soda and salt; gradually beat into peanut butter mixture.

 • Shape dough into 1-inch balls. roll in additional granulated sugar; place on prepared sheet pans.